 |Fi’zi:k R5 Road Bike Shoes||

 The list below contains the three best cycling shoes available today.
 Below the list, you’ll find some additional tips and information on what to pay attention to when buying new bike shoes.
-All you need to know to find your new favourite shoes.
+All you need to know is to find your new favourite shoes.

 The shoe itself is made of durable synthetic leather to survive even the most arduous tour.
 The small punctures throughout the shoe allow for maximum breathability to prevent overheating.